aws-iot-builder-tools/aws-greengrass-provisioner/docs/DeploymentCommandLine.md

 Long form: `--s3-directory`

 Stores build artifacts (OEM file, bootstrap script, and/or GGDs) into S3.
 Bucket and directory must both be specified.

+## Bootstrap a non-EC2 host

+Long form: `--launch`

+Copies the bootstrap script to a host via scp then attempts to SSH to the host and run the bootstrap script with the `--now` option in a screen session named `greengrass`.

+The format for the parameter is the same as SSH (e.g. `pi@192.168.1.5`).